Cross-learning: FLUENT / CFX / STAR-CCM+

-- Surface wrapping and partial wrapping: In addition to refining the surfaces of parts in the wrap, you can perform partial wrapping, where you exclude selected parts or part surfaces from the wrap operation.
-When you exclude parts from the wrap, the original tessellation of the excluded parts is passed through to the final wrap surface.
+- Surface wrapping and partial wrapping: In addition to refining the surfaces of parts in the wrap, partial wrapping can be used to exclude selected parts or part surfaces from the wrap operation.
+Excluded parts from the wrap, the original tessellation of the those parts is passed through to the final wrap surface.
 Some geometries only require surface wrapping for a portion of their surface.
 The surface wrapper allows you to exclude part surfaces that you consider sufficiently well tessellated for subsequent mesh operations.
 In some cases wrapping the whole geometry is unnecessary and can defeature highly detailed part surfaces unless the surface wrapper is excessively refined using custom controls and contact preventions.
-Instead, you can preserve specified input surfaces and perform partial wrapping.
 Select the Geometry > Operations > Surface Wrapper node and activate the "Perform Partial Wrapping".

 - Imprint is a process of making a common boundary between two volumes.
 If two square blocks are touching each other, there are two faces, one each belong to each square.
 When imprint is performed, the one of the common surface is deleted.
 The imprint operation will result into entity known as 'contacts' in STAR, and may become interfaces when parts are transferred to regions.
 Four types of contact definition exists: In-place, Weak in-place (meshed non-conformally), Periodic, Baffle.
 Part-part contacts may be created (a) automatically during geometry import, (b)by imprinting, (c)by tolerance based searching and (d)manually